asiniy/ecto_materialized_path/README.md

 #### `root/1`

-Takes a node as an argument and returns `Ecto.Query` to find its root - even node is a root itself :(
+Takes a node as an argument and returns `Ecto.Query` to find its root - even if node is a root itself :(

 ``` elixir
 comment = %Comment{ path: [15, 16, 17] }